Spar torpedo

 A spar torpedo is a weapon consisting of a bomb placed at the end of a long pole, or spar, and attached to a boat.
-The weapon is used by running the end of the spar into the enemy ship.
-Spar torpedoes were often equipped with a barbed spear at the end, so it would stick to wooden hulls.
-A fuse could then be used to detonate it.
+It was used by driving the spar directly into an enemy vessel.
+These torpedoes often had a barbed tip so they could lodge into wooden hulls, after which a fuse would be triggered to cause the explosion.

 Invention

 Robert Fulton had written about submarine (i.e., subsurface) marine torpedoes in 1810, and experiments were conducted using spar torpedoes that year.
 Boats carrying spar torpedoes were used during the War of 1812.

 E. C. Singer, a private engineer who worked on secret projects for the benefit of the Confederate States of America, constructed a spar torpedo during the American Civil War.
 His torpedo was detonated by means of a trigger mechanism adapted from a rifle lock (see flintlock mechanism for a similar device).
 The spring-loaded trigger was detonated by means of a long cord attached to the attacking vessel.
 The attacking vessel rammed its target, embedding the barbed torpedo in its hull, then backed off.
 When the attacker reached the limit of the trigger cord, the torpedo was detonated.